 Achieving net gain 'off-site'

-Now that BNG is part of the corpus of UK law, implemented under the Environment Act 2021, Local Planning Authorities (LPAs) will be legally bound to approve or reject planning applications based on the scheme's criteria.
+Now that BNG is part of the corpus of UK law, implemented under the Environment Act 2021, Local Planning Authorities (LPAs) will be legally bound to approve or reject planning applications based on the scheme's deems an acceptable biodiversity level.
 In an ideal world, developers should maintain the current biodiversity levels of the site by creating net gain sites at the location of their development (e.g. by creating green rooftop spaces or gardens, or by planting trees around their development sites).
 However, there are some instances where this just isn't feasible.
 In order to balance the need for development and to also achieve their gain target if the mitigation hierarchy deems it appropriate, the government or responsible body may allow for 'off-site net gain'.

-Where the 10% net gain can't be made at the actual development site, the LPA may still grant planning consent if you can achieve 'off-site habitat enhancement', i.e. create a new habitat or enhance an old one, at a second location in a place of strategic significance.
-The provision of this new location is not the LPA's responsibility, however, and the developer will have to source and/or pay for it themselves if they want to achieve the 10% net gain and have planning consent on their project approved.
+Where the 10% net gain can't be made at the actual development site, the Local Planning Authority may still grant planning consent if you can achieve 'off-site habitat enhancement', i.e. create a new habitat creation projects or enhance an old one, at a second location in a place of strategic significance.
+The provision of this new location is not the Local Planning Authorities' responsibility, however, and the developer will have to source and/or pay for it themselves if they want to achieve the 10% net gain and meet the planning condition to get the project approved.
 Using the addland.com search, you can find plenty of sites to increase the biodiversity output of, or even specific land with BNG units for sale.
 Developers can also contribute to wider local or regional offsetting projects, in tandem with Local Nature Recovery strategies.